Weilando/bachelor_playground/README.md

 ## Workflow
 ### Run experiments
 One can find implemented experiments in the module `experiments`.
-The experiments are subclasses of `Experiment` and can be executed by calling `python -m bachelor_playground <experiment>`, where `experiment` specifies the experiment to run.
+The experiments are subclasses of `Experiment` and can be executed by calling the main module via `python -m playground <experiment>` from the root-directory, where `experiment` specifies the experiment to run.
 At the moment they differ in the used architectures (for details have a look at `experiment_settings.py`).

 The following settings are available: